Rhodes Town in one day – What to see and do

 Rhodes Town is a town with a lot of character and well worth visiting, whether you’ve docked on a cruise ship or you’re staying elsewhere on the island.
 We loved walking around the narrow-pebbled streets, browsing the shops and cafes and taking pictures of the many sightseeing opportunities.

-If you’re visiting Rhodes Town for a day trip, check out our recommended itinerary below for tips and tricks on making the most of your short visit!
+If you’re visiting Rhodes Town in one day as an excursion, check out our recommended itinerary below for tips and tricks on making the most of your short visit!

 Start your day with a leisurely stroll around the gardens and pathways on the outside of the castle.
 Here you’ll capture some excellent pictures of the castle and it’s a relaxing environment to take in some fresh air and enjoy the Greek sunshine.
 Venture through one of the castle gates and you’ll find an interior packed with markets, restaurants and small gift stalls.
 You can also take a trip to the top of the tower for panoramic views of the town.